-E-globalisation is an imposed legal change by the Belgian customs authorities.
-All companies currently using globalisation need to switch to e-globalisation as of 1 February 2022 at the latest.
+E-globalisation was an imposed legal change by the Belgian customs authorities.
+All companies using globalisation were required to switch to e-globalisation by 1 February 2022.

 As e-globalisation requires a full declaration data set with item details to be provided to customs authorities, the advantage of filing a declaration with a reduced data set has disappeared.
 The main reason to opt for e-globalisation is that it allows you to receive or remove goods without the need to file a declaration in real time.
 This means that the goods can move without waiting for a release message from customs, saving you lots of time in the declaration process.